 Keith Kalfas, one of the most popular landscaping business owners and social influencers, discusses 7 steps to marketing your lawn care & landscaping in a video which is extremely helpful to take your marketing game to the next level.
 Here is the listing combined with our own expertise and other landscaping business leaders.

-- Google My Business: List your business here to check customer enquiries right away and collect positive reviews from customers to build your brand.
+- Google My Business: List your business here to check customer inquiries right away and collect positive reviews from customers to build your brand.

-- Social Media: You can start with creating pages on social sites, to begin with Facebook, Instagram, and Pinterest, and then to LinkedIn, as your business grows.
+- Social Media: You can start with creating pages on social sites, beginning with, Facebook, Instagram, and Pinterest, and then to LinkedIn, as your business grows.